IsaiahMurray/Journal-Client/README.md

 ### Next Version?

 Is an app ever really complete?
 Not really!
-For the next version of this project I plan to implement full CRUD on the User table add sorting functinoality for the journals!
+For the next version of this project I plan to implement full CRUD on the User table add sorting functinoality for the journals.
+I also plan add the ability to toggle a light and dark mode.